-More about diabetes and vacation:
+More about vacation time and diabetes

 What is metabolic syndrome?
 It is the name for a group of risk factors that raises your risk for heart disease and other health problems, such as diabetes and stroke.
 Specific risk factors include a large waistline, high triglyceride level, low HDL cholesterol, high blood pressure, and high blood sugar.
 In fact, your risk for heart disease, diabetes, and stroke increases with the number of these risk factors.